 By Lnda G. J.

 I just looked on Amazon and they have all kinds of stove top coffee pots (percolators).
 I also googled how to make coffee in one of these and there are detailed instructions.
 The only thing is they mentioned using some type of filter in the pot, but my folks never did.
-You do get a few of the grounds in the bottom of your cup, but the farmers where I grew up never minded a few grounds left in the bottom of the cup.

 My husband likes the occasional cup of coffee, but not often enough to buy a coffee maker.
 My question is instead of having to strain the coffee could I use a tea diffuser in a cup of boiled water and come up with the same thing without having the additional work?